How do I manage Users & Groups Permissions in CRD?

 crd user manager windows

-• Add the entire group: All users in the user group will be added to CRD.
+Checking the option to Add the entire group means that all Users in that Group will be added to CRD.